ILikeYourHat/example-maven-repository/README.md

 ## Setting up the environment

-In a real case scenario, this setup should be deployed .
+In a real case scenario, this setup should be deployed probably somewhere in a cloud environment.
+But because this is a recruiting task and not an enterprise project, I will show you how to configure it on a local machine.
+Keep in mind that some steps require accounts with certain privileges (like my own GitHub account) and specific credentials (like for the SMTP server).
+Also, I'm doing some things (like using the Super User account) that I would never do in a production infrastructure, for the sake of simplicity.

+### Setting up TeamCity server instance

 For running our server and agents instance, we will be using [Podman](https://podman.io/).

-### Setting up TeamCity server instance
+Download it and install according to the instructions on their site.

 First of all, in the Podman's "Images" section click on the "Pull" button, type `docker.io/jetbrains/teamcity-server:2025.11` and then click "Pull image".
 After downloading, click "Run image" button